-You’ve just pulled into your driveway after a trip to the grocery store.
+You’ve just pulled into your driveway after a trip to the supermarket.
 Now, you have a decision to make: will you…

-- Bring in your grocery bags one by one?
+- Bring in your shopping bags one by one?

 - Try and carry them all at once, so you only have to make one trip?

-If you’re tempted to choose B, then you already understand the appeal behind consolidation warehousing.
+If you’re tempted to choose 2, then you already understand the appeal behind consolidation warehousing.

 In this article, we’ll break down what consolidation warehousing is, how to know if it’s right for your business, and tips for executing the strategy in your supply chain.